tashakim/puzzles_python/README.md

-A simple list of python programs written for practice.
+A simple list of Python programs written for practice.